emacs-mirror/emacs/mps/manual/source/topic/message.rst

 so messages are implemented via a :term:`message queue` attached to each :term:`arena`.

-By default only finalization messages are posted to the queue (and then only if blocks have been registered for finalization; see below).
 The client program must enable each other message type that they are prepared to handle, by calling :c:func:`mps_message_type_enable`.
 Then it must poll the message queue at regular intervals when it is convenient to do so, calling :c:func:`mps_message_get` to retrieve each message from the queue, and then calling :c:func:`mps_message_discard` when it is done with it.

 Messages are thus :term:`manually managed <manual memory management>`: if the client program enables one or more message types, and then